MicrosoftDocs/sql-docs/docs/reporting-services/create-a-data-driven-subscription-ssrs-tutorial.md

 ---
 # Create a data-driven subscription (SSRS Tutorial)

-This [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] tutorial shows how you create a data-driven subscription by using the SQL Server Report Service (SSRS) tutorial.
+This [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] tutorial is a three-step process that shows how you create a data-driven subscription by using the SQL Server Report Service (SSRS) tutorial.
 The tutorial walks you through a simple example that creates a data-driven subscription to generate and save filtered report output to a shared file.

 [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] data-driven subscriptions allow you to customize and automate the distribution of a report based on dynamic subscriber data.
 Use [data-driven subscriptions](../reporting-services/subscriptions/data-driven-subscriptions.md) in the following scenarios: